Table of Contents Hide

 A few weeks ago I posted an article sharing the different ways to get to Niagara Falls from Toronto.
-Now that you know how to get to Niagara Falls let’s see the activities you can do there.
+Now that you know how to get to Niagara Falls.
+Let’s take a look at the different ways to see Niagara Falls.
 All the information below concerns the Canadian part of Niagara Falls.
-Be careful when you book activities, make sure that it is Niagara Falls, Ontario and not Niagara Falls, New York.
+Be careful when you book activities.
+Make sure that it is Niagara Falls, Ontario and not Niagara Falls, New York.
 The second option is in the United States and you will have to go through customs, get an ESTA and your passport.
 A little more complicated than the initial plan!

 The different ways to see Niagara Falls

 So when I say it like that I have to admit that it doesn’t sound very sexy.
 And yet it’s the way most people see Niagara Falls.
 You can walk up the side and you’ll get the view in the picture below.
 There are often a lot of people in the area where the Falls start but the sidewalk is quite wide.
 The people quite respectful and you can walk all along to get different views.
 Beware of the little drops that will fall on your head when you are near the falls.
 If you saw my vlog at Niagara Falls a few weeks ago I had put the camera in my bag just in case.